arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 - Modbus TCP Master
 - Modbus TCP Slave always enabled.
 Unit Identifier: 255

-If the Modbus TCP Master remains unchecked, the Opta™ will behave as a Modbus TCP Slave with its assigned Unit Identifier.
-In this instance, you do not have to worry about the Unit Identifier because the configured IP address for the Opta™ will be the routing address to understand which Opta™ device it is talking to even though it has the same Unit Identifier as the other.
+If the Modbus TCP Master remains unchecked, Opta™ will behave as a Modbus TCP Slave with its assigned Unit Identifier.
+In this instance, you do not have to worry about the Unit Identifier because the configured IP address for Opta™ will be the routing address to understand which Opta™ device it is talking to even though it has the same Unit Identifier as the other.

-If the Modbus TCP Master is checked, then the Opta™ will behave as a Master and also as a Slave device. being the Master the one with higher priority.
+If the Modbus TCP Master is checked, then Opta™ will behave as a Master and also as a Slave device. being the Master the one with higher priority.
 This will allow an option to add *General Modbus Node* under the `Ethernet` configuration tab as can be seen in the following section.

 #### General Modbus Node Configuration